kedro-org/kedro/docs/source/tutorial/set_up_data.md

 ```

-### Test that Kedro can load the `xlsx` data
+Similarly, to test that the `xlsx` data is loaded as expected:

-To test that everything works as expected, load the dataset within IPython and display its first five rows:

 ```python
 shuttles = catalog.load("shuttles")